In this section

 The Wood Bison Management Strategy for the Northwest Territories guides the development of management plans for each of the wood bison populations in the NWT.
 The management plans, developed in partnership with the Tlicho Government, Wildlife Management Boards and community stakeholders will contain objectives and actions to sustain and recover healthy wood bison in the NWT.

-Wood bison have been assessed as a threatened species in the NWT and are under consideration for listing under the territorial Species at Risk (NWT) Act.
+Wood bison are listed as a threatened species in the NWT and in Canada.